Can You Trust the Results of Regrowz?

 - A third of the group was given a placebo

-In total, only thirty-seven out of the fifty study group members completed the study, Out of these thirty-seven people, thirteen of them were in the group that used Regrowz.
+In total, only thirty-seven men out of the fifty participants in the study group completed the study.
+Out of these thirty-seven men, thirteen of them were in the group that used Regrowz.

-In order to measure the effectiveness of the product at the end of each month, the study group members were asked if they thought their balding area was getting smaller.
-Also, hair stylists trained in visual grading used the Severity of Alopecia Tool AKA the SALT scale to determine the effectiveness of the treatments.
+In order to accurately measure the effectiveness of the product at the end of each month, the study group members were asked if they thought their balding area on the scalp was getting smaller.
+In addition, hair stylists trained in visual grading used the Severity of Alopecia Tool (AKA the SALT scale) to determine the effectiveness of the treatments.

 The Results Are In

-Out of the 13 men that used Regrowz during the study, each of them felt their area of balding had decreased.
+Out of the thirteen men that used Regrowz during the study, each of them felt their area of balding on the scalp had decreased.
 The same results of “decreased balding” was also felt by the study group members who took the placebo.

-The visual graders employed by PCR said that the Regrowz users showed an average hair loss reduction of 48.81%.
+The visual graders employed by the research company said the Regrowz users showed an average hair loss reduction of 48.81%.

 Can You Trust The Regrowz Results?

-While the study seems to show the effectiveness of Regrowz, men suffering from hair loss should keep the following items in mind before using the product:
+While the study seems to positively show the effectiveness of Regrowz, men suffering from hair loss need to keep the following items in mind before using the product:

 - These results have not been published in a scientific journal

 - The results were not peer reviewed for their accuracy

-- The study did not include third party checks to make sure the participants were not aware of who was taking Regrowz and who was taking the placebo or natural remedy
+- The study did not include any type of third-party checks to ensure the study participants were not aware of who was taking Regrowz and who was taking the placebo or natural remedy

-- Many experts say a study of only 13 people is too small to properly measure the effectiveness of a product
+- Many experts feel a study that only consists of thirteen people is too small to accurately measure the effectiveness of a product

 - The SALT test is normally used to measure patches of total hair loss rather than measuring areas of the scalp for male patterned baldness

-When it comes to hair loss, the most effective and long lasting treatment option is a hair transplant.
-While there are other medical treatment options, the results only last as long as a person continues to use the product.
+When it comes to long-lasting hair loss treatment, the most effective and natural looking treatment option is a hair transplant.
+While there are other medical treatment options (such as minoxidil), the results only last as long as a person continues to use the product.